Photo Above Data [NIKON Z 6, Sigma 24.0-105.0 mm f/4.0 ART, ISO 16000, ƒ/6.3, 1/200, Focal Length = 95]

 Hopefully, you also see that there is such a thing as TOO MUCH BOKEH.

-One of my daughter’s good friends from the church youth choir Sarah Clements asked me to help her with some headshots.
+Sarah Clements, one of my daughter’s good friends from the church youth choir, asked me to help her with some headshots.
 She is a soprano majoring in voice.

 She is in her junior year of college and getting closer to graduation.
 She is thinking of now having to promote herself for jobs.
 Headshots are needed since casting often involves getting someone to look the part.

 We took a lot of photos together.
-I enjoyed using my new Nikon Z6 camera and the Nikon 85mm ƒ/1.8G lens.
-The quality is incredible with this combination.
+I enjoyed using my new Nikon Z6 camera and the Nikon 85mm ƒ/1.8G lens, which produces incredible quality.

 I always want to get the best possible photos during a photo shoot.

-I started with almost 300 images that, after editing for slightly missing the focus due to such a shallow depth-of-field and occasional blinks, I could give her over 200+ images.
+I started with almost 300 images, and after editing for slightly missing the focus due to such a shallow depth-of-field and occasional blinks, I could give her over 200+ images.

 What I love about photographing artists is they understand nuance.
 As a professional musician, Sarah has to know more than the mechanics of music theory.
 She knows the difference between being slightly out of tune and in tune—between each note blending properly in a choral group.

-Together we can work on tweaking face expressions and lighting to get that just perfect combination that captures the person’s personality in the best possible light.
+We can work on tweaking facial expressions and lighting to achieve the perfect combination that captures the person’s personality in the best possible light.

 I love the finished images I am getting with the Nikon Z6.